The Best Rabbit Hay to Keep Your Rabbit Healthy and Thriving

 7 weeks – 7 months: Unlimited Pellets and Alfalfa Hay (plus see 12 weeks below)

 12 weeks: Introduce vegetables (one at a time, quantities under ½ oz.)

 7 months and older - Timothy Hay with occasional pellets and/or vegetables

-If you really can't decide what type of hay is right for your rabbit, guinea pig or chinchilla, you can always try our sample packto see what your small pet will like.
-You get to try all 7 types of hay as well as both types of bedding.
+If you really can't decide what type of hay is right for your rabbit, guinea pig or chinchilla, you can always try a sample of the hays you want your small pet to try to see what your small pet will like.

 Want to learn more about the benefits of hay for your small pet?
 Download our free resource below...